jodal/pats/README.md

 they are relayed to the subscribed queues, but only if the tweets contents matches the subscription's keywords.

+Because the Twitter API rejects frequent reconnections, we don't disconnect immediately when the last browser disconnects from its WebSocket.
+Instead, we schedule a disconnect some time in the future, given that we still don't have any subscribers at that point in time.
+This allows for the last visitor to navigate back and forth and reload the page without getting banned from Twitter because of too many reconnections.

 ## Scaling considerations

 Given the above Twitter API connection constraints,